Oculis to Participate at Upcoming Investor Conferences

-ZUG, Switzerland and BOSTON, April 05, 2023 (GLOBE NEWSWIRE) -- Oculis Holding AG OCS ("Oculis"), a global biopharmaceutical company purposefully driven to save sight and improve eye care, announces that members of management will be participating in the following April investor conferences:
+/EIN News/ -- ZUG, Switzerland and BOSTON, April 05, 2023 (GLOBE NEWSWIRE) -- Oculis Holding AG (Nasdaq: OCS) (“Oculis”), a global biopharmaceutical company purposefully driven to save sight and improve eye care, announces that members of management will be participating in the following April investor conferences:

 The presentation at the 22nd Annual Needham Virtual Healthcare Conference will be available via a live webcast from the Events & Presentations section of the Oculis website.
 An archived replay of the on-demand presentation will be available on the Oculis website immediately following the conference and for at least 30 days thereafter.